Grading System and Academic Records

 - Graduate (master's or certificate) students must achieve a minimum cumulative grade point average of 3.0 (on a 4.0 scale) to receive approval for graduation.

 - Some programs, particularly at the master’s level, may have additional grade requirements for repeated courses—for example, stricter requirements for internship courses.
-Students should refer to the program page in the Academic Catalog or the program handbook (where applicable) for more information on program-specific course or grading policies.
+Students should refer to the program page in the Academic Catalogue or the program handbook (where applicable) for more information on program-specific course or grading policies.

 Grades are awarded for an individual student’s academic work during each semester based on that individual’s mastery of the course content.
 Grades are determined by faculty through the exercise of their considered academic judgment, and the School of Education’s administration will not override an instructor’s considered academic judgment when it comes to grade award decisions.
 Mere disagreement or dissatisfaction with an instructor’s evaluation of a student’s academic work is not sufficient basis for a grade appeal.
 Nor may a student appeal an instructor’s decision not to grade an assignment that was submitted past the specified submission deadline or if the work was submitted after the instructor has inputted the final course grade in SIS.
 Students who wish to appeal a grade must follow the steps in the order outlined below.